 - Cook your beef in the same skillet.
 Once browned, stir in broth, Worcestershire sauce and cornstarch.
 Bring to a boil, reduce heat and simmer for 10 minutes.

-- Add in cooked vegetables, simmer for another 10 minutes.
+- Add in cooked mushrooms and onions, simmer for another 10 minutes.

 - Add in sour cream in the final minutes, heat until it's hot and serve over noodles.